Urad Dal Skinless (Split Black Gram), With Fenugreek Leaves

 For basic tarka:

-2-3 tbs. ghee or sunflower oil.
+2-3 tbsp. ghee or sunflower or rapeseed oil.
 Ghee tastes better but oil is healthier.

 1 tsp. cumin seeds

 A large pinch of asafoetida or hing powder

 *If you don't like chillies, uses sweet paprika powder instead.
 It will still give a nice, smokey flavour to your dal, without the heat.

 Wash dal well.
 Leave to soak for 30 minutes or so.

 If using fresh methi leaves, remove thick stalks, wash and chop finely.

 Place dal, methi, turmeric and salt in the slow cooker bowl.